STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Introduction

 To abstractly reason about this type of operations, it is convenient to borrow the proximity operations (prox-ops) term commonly used for spacecraft robotic missions, which describes target-based missions in terms of an actor---referred to as the chaser---that has to go through a series of phases to successfully reach its target~\cite{teran_espinoza_end--end_2019}.
 Moreover, the use of this framework allows us to easily categorize and compare existing methods that aim at solving underwater prox-ops scenarios with different formulations and assumptions regarding the dynamics of the target.

-In this work, we focus on underwater docking.
-One of the most important characteristics of an underwater docking mission is the target dynamics, which we categorize as being either passive (i.e., static or free-floating) or dynamically active.
-The more complex the dynamics of the target, the more difficult it becomes to estimate the evolution of its state throughout the different phases of the docking scenario.
-The more general scenario involves an active target and requires not only to localize the chasing AUV relative to the moving target, but also to simultaneously and explicitly reason about the pose of the target.
+In this work, we focus on underwater proximity operations between a single chaser and target agent.
+One of the most important characteristics of an underwater prox-ops are the target dynamics, which we categorize as being either passive (i.e., static or free-floating) or dynamically active.
+The more complex the dynamics of the target, the more difficult it becomes to estimate the evolution of its state throughout the different phases of the operation.
+The more general scenario involves an active target and requires not only to localize the chasing AUV relative to the moving target, but also to simultaneously and explicitly reason about the pose and dynamics of the target.
 The need to jointly estimate both chaser and target states motivates the use of modern probabilistic estimation methodologies such as simultaneous localization and mapping (SLAM) to successfully reach a solution~\cite{rosen_advances_2021}.
-Simpler scenarios with static targets (such as ones involving fixed docking stations) can be reduced to a localization-only problem by assuming a negligible dynamics model for the target in the more general problem formulation.
+Simpler operations with static targets (such as docking scenarios involving fixed docking stations) can be reduced to a localization-only problem by assuming a negligible dynamics model for the target in the more general problem formulation.

-The main contribution of this work is a SLAM-based solution to the more general underwater docking problem involving an active target.
-Current state-of-the-art state estimation methods for underwater prox-ops mainly focus on static and freely-rotating/floating targets, while the few exceptions that deal with dynamically active targets either pose the scenario as a tracking problem---bypassing the need for an explicit state estimation module---or fail to comprehensively describe their methods and experimental design.
-In order to frame our solution, we use factor graphs to detail a framework for modeling the underlying estimation problems that arise with diverse underwater prox-ops scenarios, and use this framework to propose a solution to the trajectory estimation and mapping problem that emerges when homing into a dynamically active target during the long-distance phase.